Wednesday, April 22, 2026

 How do you get this combo pricing?
 Click on this link (WattCycle Black Friday)

-The 4-bank battery charger is a great charger and half the price of many 4-bank chargers out there.
+The 4-bank battery charger is a great charger and is half the price of many 4-bank chargers out there.
 It will charge Lead Acid, AGM, and of course, Lithium LiFePO4 batteries.
 It is also built for your boat, it’s waterproof, and it weighs only a little over 12 pounds.
 It automatically adjusts to the type of battery you have, with 10 Amps per bank.
 Check it out

 Is there anything else I should get with this deal?
 If you run Live Scope, you might want to consider the 12V 100Ah Mini.
 It’s small, 9” x 5.6” X 8.2”, and weighs only 20lbs.
 This is a perfect battery for running your electronics system that you might want to separate from other electronics.